-In contrast to the variable marine climate, the terrestrial climate proxies indicate that climate of land was fairly stable.
 The presence of Taxodioidae-type pollen (Taxodium, Glyptostrobus) throughout most of the mPWP (Fig. 6c) indicates that land temperatures were generally not low enough for prolonged winter frosts.
 Minimum Taxodioidae-type pollen abundance of 10% has been associated with a mean temperature of the coldest month of >5 °C (Fauquette et al., 1998).
-Both the MAT record (Dearing Crampton-Flood et al., 2018) and the Taxodioidae-type pollen covary throughout the whole record (Fig. 4d), and the absolute MATs and the increased proportion of Taxodioidae-type pollen in the mPWP interval (Fig. 6) support the presumed relatively stable climate conditions on land (Draut et al., 2003; Lisiecki and Raymo, 2005).
-695 Importantly, the new chronology for the Hank sediments provides an opportunity to correlate the stratigraphy concept of the local (Netherlands) qualitative Pliocene-Pleistocene Taxodioidae-type temperature curves proposed by Zagwijn (1960; 1992).
-It should be noted that the original terrestrial Pliocene stages as summarized by Zagwijn (1992) have not yet been dated independently, and in the type area of the South East Netherlands, they likely represent 700 much smaller intervals of time compared to the Hank sequence.
+The terrestrial temperature record of Dearing Crampton-Flood et al. (2018) and the increased proportion of Taxodioidae-type pollen (Fig. 6) support the presumed relatively stable climate conditions on land during the mPWP (Draut et al., 2003; Lisiecki and Raymo, 2005).
+Importantly, the new chronology for the Hank sediments provides an opportunity to date and quantify the local (Netherlands) qualitative Pliocene-Pleistocene Taxodioidae-type temperature curves proposed by Zagwijn (1960; 1992).
 Zagwijn et al. (1992) inferred mean July temperatures between 15-20 °C for the Reuverian, which he placed approximately between 3.1-2.5 Ma, with short lived cool pulses down to ~12 °C that can also be recognized in the brGDGT MAT record (Fig. 6f).
 Maximum Taxodioidae abundance and mean July temperatures in excess of 20 °C were reconstructed for the Brunssumian placed approximately between 3.4-3.1 Ma.
-These reconstructed summer temperatures compare broadly to the SSTs 705 reconstructed using the (presumably) partially summer-biased U^K[']37 proxy, which range between ~10-25 °C in the tuned interval (Fig. 6d).
-Further correlation and dating studies in proximal boreholes and marine sediment sequences will aid in deciphering the Reuverian A-C substages and assigning absolute ages to the zonation of Zagwijn et al. (1992).
+These reconstructed summer temperatures compare broadly to the SSTs reconstructed using the (presumably) partially summer-biased U^K'37 proxy, which range between ~10-25 °C in the tuned interval (Fig. 6d).
+It should be noted that the original terrestrial Pliocene stages as summarized by Zagwijn (1992) have not yet been dated independently, and in the type area of the South East Netherlands, they likely represent much smaller intervals of time compared to the Hank sequence.